jaggedmountain/k-alias/Readme.md

 Drop them into `/usr/local/bin` or somewhere on your path.

+If you organize your folders as `context/namespace`, then `kns` will switch contexts and namespace, making a pretty seamless transition between clusters.
+(It matches the folder name to kubeconfig context using grep, so be not a good idea to have one context name as a substring of another!)

 They are safe to run without arguments, and without any, will generally just list resources.

 Confirmation prompts protect negative-change actions (uninstall, restart).